 As I was catching my breath, something hit my back.
 Almost instantly I fell unconscious.

-I kept thinking about it.
+My camera was stolen and I kept thinking about it.
 And I realized that the more I thought about it, the more I became confused.
 I had so many questions and I was unsure about how or when they would get answered.

 Why would someone want my camera?